buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcWindowLiningProperties.md

 ### LiningOffset
 Offset of the window lining.
 The offset is given as distance along the y axis of the local placement (perpendicular to the window plane).
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New attribute added at the end of the entity definition.
+> IFC4 CHANGE  New attribute added at the end of the entity definition.

 ### LiningToPanelOffsetX
 Offset between the lining and the window panel measured along the x-axis of the local placement.
 Should be smaller or equal to the _LiningThickness_.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New attribute added at the end of the entity definition.
+> IFC4 CHANGE  New attribute added at the end of the entity definition.

 ### LiningToPanelOffsetY
 Offset between the lining and the window panel measured along the y-axis of the local placement.
 Should be smaller or equal to the _IfcWindowPanelProperties.PanelThickness_.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New attribute added at the end of the entity definition.
+> IFC4 CHANGE  New attribute added at the end of the entity definition.

 ## Formal Propositions

 ### WR31
 Either both parameter, _LiningDepth_ and _LiningThickness_ are given, or only the _LiningThickness_, then the _LiningDepth_ is variable.
 It is not valid to only assert the _LiningDepth_.
-> NOTE&nbsp; A _LiningDepth_ with NIL ($) value indicates a window style with a lining equal to the wall thickness.
+> NOTE  A _LiningDepth_ with NIL ($) value indicates a window style with a lining equal to the wall thickness.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Rule corrected.
+> IFC4 CHANGE  Rule corrected.

 ### WR32
 Either both parameter, _FirstTransomOffset_ and _SecondTransomOffset_ are given, or only the _FirstTransomOffset_, or none of both.
 It is not valid to only assert the _SecondTransomOffset_.